 Enjoy Your Breakfast

 A lot of us (myself included) tend to rush past breakfast or skip it entirely.
 Most mornings I only have a yogurt, a piece of toast, or a banana.
 But everyone knows that breakfast is the most important meal of the day.
 That’s why I try to wake up thirty minutes early at least three times a week and make a nice breakfast.
-I usually go for a nice big omelet and it is truly a great way to start your day.
+I usually go for a nice big omelet with spinach, bell peppers, tomatoes, chicken, and a ton of spices and it is truly a great way to start your day.

 It’s also super fun to get brunch on the weekends.
 My mom and I like to go to this local organic restaurant, GoodOnYa.
 It’s a nice time to catch up and spend some quality time together over a breakfast burrito and a CBD kombucha.
 My friends and I do this pretty often too!
 Life get’s pretty busy, especially during the work week, so this is a big necessity for me, personally.

 This branches off from the one above and, of course, some people aren’t close with their family or don’t particularly enjoy spending time with them.
 If this is you, make it a dinner with friends.
 Either way, try to make plans to have a family or friend dinner every once in a while.
 My family tries to do this at least once a month, but this includes about fifteen of us.